 What to Pack for the Red Beach

-Sunscreen, a lot, and not just for the beach, do wear sunscreen during the hike because there is no shade at all, and it is here where you will easily risk a sunburn.
+Sunscreen, a lot, and not just for the beach, do wear sunscreen during the hike because there is no shade at all, and it is here where you will easily risk sunburn.

 Wear a hat for the hike, and please do not attempt it with flip-flops the terrain is rough and if you fall, slip (especially on the descent), or sprain an ankle, getting back to the village will be painful.